Online and Graduate Programs

 - Two Pay Plan - The balance on the student’s account is divided into two equal payments.
 This plan has a per term finance charge of $20.00.
-A $25.00 late fee will be charged for any payment not received within seven days of the due date.
+A $25.00 late fee will be charged for any payment not received in full by the last day of the month.

 - Three Pay Plan - The balance on the student’s account is divided into three equal payments.
 This plan has a per term finance charge of $40.00.
-A $25.00 late fee will be charged for any payment not received within seven days of the due date.
+A $25.00 late fee will be charged for any payment not receive in full by the last day of the month.

 - Four Pay Plan - The balance on the student’s account is divided into four equal payments.
 This plan has a per term finance charge of $60.00.
 A $25.00 late fee will be charged for any payment not receive in full by the last day of the month.
 This plan is not offered for the summer term.